MohamadAlkhaldi/sample-network-gateway-model/README.md

-### Set path to fabric binaries and config directories
+## Set path to fabric binaries (v2.2.1) and config directories
 At sample-network-gateway-model,

-files start.sh, createChannel.sh, deployChaincode.sh and upgradeChaincode.sh, change:
+In files start.sh, createChannel.sh, deployChaincode.sh and upgradeChaincode.sh, change:
 > export HF_CONFIG=/home/mohamadlocal/fabric-samples/config/

 > export HF_BIN=/home/mohamadlocal/fabric-samples/bin/
 to the right path

 Note: config/ is where core.yaml is located

+## Steps to test the network

 ### 1. Generate crypto materials and artifacts and start containers
 At sample-network-gateway-model, run: